 II.
 How to enter the brain wave state for optimum creativity in 90 seconds.

 III.
 How to define your life purpose . . . and how writing fits in.

 IV.
 How MBTI Personality Type affects writing style and skillset.

-V. Ways to reclaim writing as an accessible everyday activity.
-(Coming Dec.
-2021.)
+V. How to reclaim writing as an everyday activity.